youzi1007/DuoStep-PulsePad-App/README.md

 # DuoStep: PulsePad App
+##DOES NOT WORK ON MAC YET, FUNCTIONALITY ON LINUX IS ACTIVELY BEING TESTED
 DuoStep: PulsePad is a user-friendly, Arduino-integrated musical app that’s all about giving music lovers and developers an expressive, customizable experience.
 Built with PySide6 and Qt for a slick and intuitive interface, the app offers detailed control over sound playback, sound libraries, and instrument configurations, with real-time sensor feedback and solid error handling.
 ## Features at a Glance